LBruni98/ZSL-The-Climate-Menace/README.md

 In the ZSL project, feedback and support from fellow members proved to be a greater work force, exactly where the theories above correlate with this project.
 The idea of our needs to help support us was present within the development of our project and with its absence, proved to make an impact on the project.
 As it was our first proper project with a real client, I felt like the team was starting to be recognised; a need that would get us to work harder and this altered the way we saw the project in a more positive light.
 A level from the Hierarcy of Needs was also incorporated into our working, suitably the top most level, where we strived for a good outcome and felt that we have worked beyond our capabilities to provide our client with the application.

 ##### Reference
-Mark (2014).
+1. Mark (2014).
 5 Psychological Theories of Motivation to Increase Productivity. [online].
 Contactzilla.
 Available from: <https://contactzilla.com/blog/5-psychological-theories-motivation-increase-productivity/>.
 [Accessed 8 February 2018].
+2. Saul McLeod (2017).
+Maslow's Hierarchy of Needs. [online].
+SimplyPsychology.
+Available from: <https://www.simplypsychology.org/maslow.html>.
+[Accessed 20 February 2018].

 ### Team Dynamics